cube-drone/rt0/players-guide/src/player/introduction.md

 This game features _teenagers dying_.
 Like, quite a bit and fairly unavoidably.

-Beyond that, the content of the game is going to be largely a conversation with your Gamemaster.
+Beyond that, the content of the game is going to be largely a conversation with your GM.
 Be sure to familiarize yourselves with the [Safety Tools](./safety.md).

 ## Disclaimer Vis-a-Vis Occult Shenanigans